serapath/dom-console/README.md

 ## description
 very convenient when experimenting with npm libraries in the browser using [requirebin.com](http://requirebin.com/)

+It add's a read only terminal to the bottom of the page, which can be cleared and minimized/maximized via buttons

 ## example
 go to [requirebin.com](http://requirebin.com/) and copy & paste example below